-Headline

-Using the Dublin brand's tone of voice and typography, an enticing and personable headline can be created that is specific to your offering.
+Headline Using the Dublin brand's tone of voice and typography, an enticing and personable headline can be created that is specific to your offering.
+Sub-heading Short and sweet: a simple, yet descriptive one-line description of the offering.
+Dublin master logo + CTA The Dublin logo with accompanying call to action, driving people to the site.

-Sub-heading

-Short and sweet: a simple, yet descriptive one-line description of the offering.

-Dublin master logo + CTA

-The Dublin logo with accompanying call to action, driving people to the site.

-Click here to download this template

-Fáilte Ireland

-Window decal

-To further promote the brand we have provided a printable vinyl decal that can be used on windows or walls.
+Window decal To further promote the brand we have provided a printable vinyl decal that can be used on windows or walls.
 It is provided as a vector artwork that can be scaled to whatever size fits best.